Ginger Rogers: Interests

-Legacy
+Notable final appearances

-The city of Independence, Missouri designated the birthplace of Ginger Rogers a Historic Landmark Property in 1994.
-On July 16, 1994, Ginger and her secretary, Roberta Olden, visited Independence, Missouri, to appear at the Ginger Rogers' Day celebration presented by the city.
-Rogers was present when Mayor Ron Stewart affixed a Historic Landmark Property plaque to the front of the house where she was born on July 16, 1911.
-She signed over 2,000 autographs at this event, which was one of her last public appearances.
+The city of Independence, Missouri designated the birthplace of Ginger Rogers a Historic Landmark property in 1994.
+That July 16, Ginger and her secretary, Roberta Olden, appeared at there a Ginger Rogers' Day celebration presented by the city, where plaque was affixed and Rogers signed over 2,000 autographs, one of her last public appearances.

-The home was purchased in 2016 by Three Trails Cottages and restored, then transformed into a museum dedicated to Lela Owens-Rogers and Ginger Rogers.
-It contains memorabilia, magazines, movie posters, and many items from the ranch that Lela and Ginger owned.
-Several gowns that Ginger Rogers wore are on display.
-The museum was open seasonally from April to September, and several special events were held at the site each year.
-It closed in August 2019.
+The home was purchased in 2016 by Three Trails Cottages, which restored, then transformed it into a museum dedicated to Ginger Rogers and her mother Lela.
+Open seasonally until 2019, it contained memorabilia, magazines, movie posters, and many items from the ranch the pair owned, and hosted numerous events.

 Rogers made her last public appearance on March 18, 1995, when she received the Women's International Center (WIC) Living Legacy Award.
 For many years, Rogers regularly supported, and held in-person presentations, at the Craterian Theater, in Medford, where she had performed in 1926 as a vaudevillian.
 The theater was comprehensively restored in 1997 and posthumously renamed in her honor as the Craterian Ginger Rogers Theater.

 Death

 Rogers spent winters in Rancho Mirage and summers in Medford, Oregon.
-She died at her Rancho Mirage home on April 25, 1995, after previously having lapsed into a diabetic coma, and then suffering a fatal stroke.
-She was 83.
+She died at her Rancho Mirage home on April 25, 1995, from a heart attack at the age of 83.
 She was cremated and her ashes interred with her mother Lela Emogene in Oakwood Memorial Park Cemetery in Chatsworth, California.